jasonzissman/gamification-engine/readme.md

 ## TODO!!!!
 * fully support count vs. sum aggregations
+* event processing should be locked down.
+Don't want two updates to overwrite each other.
 * More unit and integration tests
 * Update readme
 * Can we support a broader character set for goals and events?
 Feels needlessly restrictive right now.